Poor Sleep Triggers More Than Bags; It Summons Pain

 Sleep is Your Ghostwriter.
 Get Enough to Write a Great Day.

 Sleep is a five-letter word that you develop a push-and-pull relationship with as you age.
 As a child, you’re forced to go to bed, dragging your favorite tattered blanket across the floor as you and your footed pajamas reluctantly listen to who’s in charge.
 Your pre-teen and teen years come next, riddled with activities and responsibilities that make sleep look like your nemesis instead of your ally.
-From demanding extracurriculars to mountains of homework, sleep takes a backseat to the things in your life that bring judgment, bad grades, and empty wallets.
+From demanding extracurriculars to mountains of homework, sleep takes a backseat to the things in your life that bring judgment,

 Continued